Ignition coil: Distributorless systems

 Since the 1990s, ignition systems have mostly switched to a design where the distributor is omitted and ignition is instead electronically controlled.
-In these distributorless systems, multiple smaller ignition coils are used, usually in the form of one coil for each cylinder or a wasted spark system with one coil for each pair of cylinders.
+In these distributor-less systems, multiple smaller ignition coils are used, usually in the form of one coil for each cylinder or a wasted spark system with one coil for each pair of cylinders.

 The ignition coils for these can be combined into a single casing (a coil pack) and located away from the spark plugs; however it is increasingly common for coil-on-plug systems to be used, whereby the individual ignition coils are small units attached directly to the top of each spark plug.
-An advantage of coil-on-plug systems is that in the event of a fault, a single ignition coil can be replaced rather than unnecessarily replacing the coils for all of the other cylinders.
+An advantage of coil-on-plug systems is that in the event of a fault, a single ignition coil can be replaced rather than, unnecessarily, those for all of the cylinders.